shirishinamdar/shirishinamdar.github.io/_tabs/about.md

 ---
 # Shirish Inamdar

-Shirish Inamdar is a **cybersecurity innovator** driven by passion, innovation, and an unwavering commitment to excellence.
+Shirish Inamdar is a **cybersecurity enthusiast** driven by passion, and an unwavering commitment to excellence.
 With over three years of hands-on experience, he specializes in detection engineeing , incident response, threat intelligence, and SOC operations.

 Shirish's expertise lies in enhancing and threat detection through SIEM, deploying security automation, threat hunting, log analysis, and integrating open-source intelligence (OSINT) via SOAR.
 His robust analytical abilities have been honed through activities like reverse engineering malware, scrutinizing logs, and investigating indicators of compromise across enterprise networks.